levuxuananit/levuxuananit/README.md

 </p>

 ## ➤ About Me
-I am an passionate **Cloud-native Engineer** dedicated to building scalable backend systems and automating cloud infrastructure.
+I am an passionate **Software Developer** dedicated to building scalable backend systems and automating cloud infrastructure.
 I focus on leveraging the Backend (Spring Boot, Node.js) and AWS to transform complex requirements into high-performance, production-ready solutions.

 I combine a **strong technical foundation** with leadership experience as an AWS Student Builder Leader.
 I am passionate about Cloud/DevOps and delivering real business impact through clean code and robust CI/CD automation.